ryaanluke/ARC4-Decryption-Circuit/README.md

+## PLEASE READ

+A summarized report of the code is uploaded as a PDF.
+For detailed explanation of my code please refer to it.
+Thank you!

 ## Background

 The circuit is an ARC4 decryption circuit.
 [ARC4](https://en.wikipedia.org/wiki/RC4) is a symmetric stream cipher, and was once widely used in encrypting web traffic, wireless data, and so on; it has since been broken.
 Still, the structure of ARC4 is similar to modern symmetric encryption methods, and provides a good vehicle for studying digital circuits that make extensive use of on-chip memory.